zoontek/react-native-permissions/README.md

 > Please note that it will only be shown to the users the usage descriptions of
 > the permissions you really require in your app.

-You can find more informations about this issue in #46.
+You can find more information about this issue in #46.

 ### Android Notes